Could the 2.6 $M_\odot$ object in GW190814 be a primordial black hole?: primordial black hole -- stellar black hole merger rate

 We can obtain the number density of $23 \Msun$ stellar origin black holes in the following way.
 Assume that the progenitors of such black holes are massive stars whose formation rate is given by the cosmic star formation rate, $\psi(z)$, obtained from observations of star forming galaxies out to high redshift \cite{Mandau2014},

 The mass converted to stars of mass $m$ at redshift $z$ is distributed according to a Salpeter-like \cite{Salpeter1955} mass function rate density,

 We can normalize the mass function at each redshift by requiring that the integral of the rate density of formation over all stellar masses is given by the star formation rate, i.e, $\psi(z) = \int \xi ' (m,z) \,dm$, where the limits of integration are from $0.08 \Msun$ to $120 \Msun$.
-We assume conservatively that the mass function is independent of redshift (metallicity can change the slope of the Salpeter mass function) -- a shallower power law in the mass function will increase the abundance of high mass stars.
+We assume conservatively that the mass function is independent of redshift (metallicity can change the slope of the Salpeter mass function) -- a shallower power law mass function on small scales (e.g., Kroupa \cite{2001MNRAS.322..231K}) increases the abundance of high mass stars if normalized the same way, and thus make the presented arguments even more stringent.
 With this formalism, the number density rate of stellar progenitors with mass greater than $m_{{\rm p},\star}$ (and up to $m_{\mathrm{p,max}} = 120 \Msun$) is then

 We interpret $\dot{n}_\star$ as the rate of formation of stellar progenitors whose stellar remnant is a $23 \Msun$ black hole.This is a maximal assumption as every star whose mass is greater than $23 \Msun$ will produce a $23 \Msun$ black hole.
 Under this assumption, the number density rate $\dot{n}_2$ of black holes of mass $23 \Msun$ available to merge with a primordial black hole is $\dot{n}_1 = \dot{n}_\star$.
 Figure~\ref{fig:fig2} shows the redshift dependence of the formation rate of $23\Msun$ black holes from heavier stellar progenitors.
 The shape of this function is set by the star formation rate, eq.~\ref{eq:SFR} (peaking at $z \approx 2$), while the amplitude of the function is set by the initial mass function of stellar masses, eq.~\ref{eq:xi}.
+Finally an important caveat is that only stars with metallicities less than $0.1 Z_\odot$ would be able to produce a black hole remnant of the required mass which subsequently reduces $\dot{n}_1$ \cite{2020ApJS..247...48K}.